The aims of the Foundation, as stated by the Law, are :

 2. To award scholarships to undergraduate and graduate students, and grants to scientists engaged in research at Israeli institutions of higher education.

-The Prize Committee has unanimously decided that the 2011 Wolf Prize in Physics be jointly awarded to:
+The Prize Committee for Mathematics has unanimously decided that the 2010 Wolf Prize will be jointly awarded to:

 for his work in geometric analysis that has had a profound and dramatic impact on many areas of geometry and physics;

 for his innovative contributions to algebraic topology and conformal dynamics.